OpenHFT/Chronicle-Queue/README.md

-Using Chronicle production and wish to have professionally supported code - [find out more..](http://openhft.net/support/)
+Using Chronicle in production and wish to have professionally supported code - [find out more..](http://openhft.net/support/)

 # Chronicle Queue